hiimtmac/psql-kit/README.md

 BINDS: ["the moon", 8]
 ```

-Use binds everywhere.
-They should work.
-If they don't work somewhere that they should, we can fix them.
-Whats a PR among friends.

 ### Groupings

 Function builders are tricky.
-I think I did an ok job but there was a lot of boilerplate to retain types but be versatile.
+There is a lot of boilerplate to retain types but be versatile.
 All builders support 10 expressions within.
 If you need more, you can use the group-ers provided.
 See example and mapping:

 ```swift
 let m = Moon.as("m")